metabarcoding/obitools4-doc/content/docs/file_format/taxonomy_file/ncbi_taxdump/_index.md

 # bookSearchExclude: false
 ---

-# The NCBI Taxonomy Dump
+# The *NCBI taxonomy dump*

-NCBI provides a taxonomy that is used as a reference taxonomy for all molecular data published by [NCBI](https://ncbi.nlm.nih.gov), [EBI](https://www.ebi.ac.uk/ena) and [DDBJ](https://www.ddbj.nig.ac.jp/).
-The taxonomy is available via a [web interface](https://www.ncbi.nlm.nih.gov/taxonomy/), but can also be downloaded from the [NCBI FTP server](https://ftp.ncbi.nlm.nih.gov).
+The NCBI provides a taxonomy that is used as a reference taxonomy for all molecular data published by [NCBI](https://ncbi.nlm.nih.gov), [EBI](https://www.ebi.ac.uk/ena) and [DDBJ](https://www.ddbj.nig.ac.jp/).
+This taxonomy is available via a [web interface](https://www.ncbi.nlm.nih.gov/taxonomy/), but can also be downloaded from the [NCBI FTP server](https://ftp.ncbi.nlm.nih.gov).

 The NCBI taxonomy can be used by {{% obitools4 %}} by downloading the [taxdump](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz) from the [NCBI FTP server](https://ftp.ncbi.nlm.nih.gov).
 The file is a gzipped tarball archive containing the following files required by {{% obitools4 %}}: